cdkini/Okra/README.md

 ### Building Executable
 You can either:
 1. Run the installation script by running `./INSTALL` or `bash INSTALL` to create the `bin` directory.
 Your executable is located within.
-2. Build the file using the Go compiler by running `go build -o okra` in `src` and moving the executable to your desired location.
+2. Build the file using the Go compiler by running `go build -o okra` and moving the executable to your PATH or other desired location.

 ## Usage